Lost & Stolen Devices

 Guard your privacy

 If you device is lost or stolen, we strongly recommend changing your passwords to online services such as banking, email and social media if you use them on your mobile device.
 This could prevent your accounts from being compromised if someone attempts to access them from your device.

 Lost or stolen devices should be reported to Campus Security, who will open a record noting the location, time and appearance of the missing device.
 They're available 24 hours a day and may offer resources or assist in locating or recovering the device.

 Note that Campus Security will also discuss whether the loss or theft potentially poses privacy risks to the university.

-For Ryerson faculty and employees, lost or stolen devices and storage media containing personally-identifiable information in non-encrypted formats must be reported to the university’s information and privacy coordinator at firstname.lastname@example.org.
-Learn the definition of "personal information" as defined in Ontario's Freedom of Information and Protection of Privacy Act (FIPPA).
+For Ryerson faculty and staff, lost or stolen devices and storage media containing personal information must be reported to the Privacy Office at firstname.lastname@example.org.

 |Local law enforcement||

 Loss or theft should also be reported to your local law enforcement agency as a police record could assist in relating a recovered device to you.

 |Your mobile carrier||